DimaOanaTeodora/Introduction-to-robotics/Homework/H1/README.md

 RBG led (1 minimum), potentiometers (3 minimum), resistors and wires (per logic)

 ### :maple_leaf: Technical Task
 Use a separat potentiometer in controlling each of thecolor of the RGB led (Red,Green and Blue).
-The control must be donewithdigital electronics(aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connected to the led.
+The control must be done with digital electronics(aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connected to the led.

 ### :maple_leaf: Publishing task
 You must add the code to the ```Github repo``` and continue updating the README with at least the following details (but feel free tobe more creative):